Draft. See course Blackboard or syllabus distributed in class for official version.

 - Levine, Chapter 10, Contesting Empire,” 180-205.

 Blackboard: This course uses Blackboard.
-Detailed descriptions of the assignments will be posted on Blackboard at least three weeks before the due date.
+Detailed descriptions of the assignments will be posted on Blackboard three weeks before the due date.
 Students should check this site regularly.
 Grades will not be posted to the Grade Centre in Blackboard.

 Definition of Grades: Papers for this course will be marked according to the scale set by the History Department.
 An “A” essay is an excellent piece of work, which argues a clearly developed and challenging thesis, the proof of which is grounded in an exceptional usage of relevant primary and/or secondary literature.
 The research should demonstrate both critical evaluation and creativity while the writing should be sophisticated, coherent, and grammatically sound.
 In order to receive a final grade in the range of A- to A+, students will be expected to demonstrate consistently: independence of thought; subtle and complex analysis; the ability to grasp, articulate, and respond to arguments offered by others; and an exceptional understanding of the interpretations and information contained in assigned readings and lectures or considered in classroom discussions.